FrontEndFoxes/website/README.md

 # Vue Vixens

-> Workshops for Foxy People 🦊
+> Workshops and meetups for Foxy People 🦊 - a 501c3 nonprofit that closed in 2023.

 ## Build Setup